Shippable/docs/sources/reference/int-key-value.md

 resources:
   - name: aws-kv-integration-resource  # a name for the resource itself
     type: integration
-    integration: my-key-value-integration #this is the name you gave your integration
+    integrationName: my-key-value-integration #this is the name you gave your integration

 ```